BilkentCompGen/tardis/README.md

 	* Also download the reference genome at: http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz.
 Deflate the tar archive and concatenate all chromosomes into a single FASTA file.
  * ucsc_hg38.sonic: SONIC file for the human reference genome build 38.
 	* Also download the reference genome at: http://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/hg38.chromFa.tar.gz.
 Deflate the tar archive and concatenate all chromosomes into a single FASTA file.
+ * mm9.sonic: SONIC file for the mouse reference genome version mm9.
+	* Also download the reference genome at: http://hgdownload.cse.ucsc.edu/goldenPath/mm9/bigZips/chromFa.tar.gz.
+Deflate the tar archive and concatenate all chromosomes into a single FASTA file.
+ * mm10.sonic: SONIC file for the mouse reference genome version mm10.
+	* Also download the reference genome at: http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/chromFa.tar.gz.
+Deflate the tar archive and concatenate all chromosomes into a single FASTA file.

 Make sure that the same reference was used to align the reads beforehand (BAM file) and to create the SONIC file.
 The SONIC files and the reference FASTA files linked above are compatible.